A family enjoying their time inside their house.

 Prepare Your Documents Ahead Of Time

 Your lender will ask you for a number of documents when you apply for a refinance.
+The process is similar to your initial loan application.
 These documents help your lender verify your income, assets and financial history.
 Get your documents ready ahead of time to ensure a smoother process.

 Some of the documents your lender might ask you for include: